Christoph Dieckmann (writer): Biography

 In 1990, through great good fortune (according to his own assessment) Dieckmann, a 34-year-old theologian with uncertain career prospects, received a stipendium from the World Press Institute which enabled him to spend six months in the United States of America.
 The package even included a viewing visit to the White House.
 He wrote about his impressions for the weekly newspaper Sonntag, and later published a book entitled "Oh!
 Great!
 Wonderful! – Anfänger in Amerika" (...a "beginner in America").
 1990 was Reunification Year, and Dieckmann's public profile in what had been West Germany was raised by his reports from his time in the US.
 The Hamburg-based national weekly newspaper offered him a contract, and he worked in the newspaper's Berlin office as its first – and for a long time only – East German contributing editor.
 Initially he signed off his contributions "Quoten-Ossi" (loosely "Quota Easterner"): he subsequently switched to the less ironical soubriquet, "Ostschreiber" (loosely, "Writer from the East").

 By 2014 Dieckmann had published fifteen books.
 His thought-provoking newspaper pieces and books are wide-ranging, but he returns repeatedly to the subject of East Germany and the so-called "New states" ("neue Bundesländer") which replaced it.
 He describes how the country was and how it has changed since reunification, ranging over the places, the people and daily life.
 He has described his self-appointed project as one of translation and interpretation ("Übersetzungsarbeit").
 That also includes explaining the westerners to the easterners.
 During the 1990s he received prestigious awards for insightful pieces, always crafted from a domestic/native perspective.
 Reviewers were impressed.
 Among intellectuals from what had been East Germany, something approaching an informal Dieckmann fan-club emerged, though the wave of enthusiasm has receded during the early 21st century.
 He still contributes essays and reports about life in the old East Germany, but increasingly he has been reinventing himself as a sport reporter, with a particular interest in football.
-FC Carl Zeiss Jena appears to be his favourite team by a large margin.
+FC Carl Zeiss Jena appears to be his favourite team.